 The Award will be made to the grantee institution/private practice and not to the individual.
 The investigator(s) is responsible for the scientific conduct of the research and the institution/practice is responsible for financial and administrative matters.
 The institution/practice is responsible for administration of the funds in accordance with acceptable policies and procedures for sponsored project accounting and in accordance with the terms and conditions of the Award.

 A final report should be submitted to the AO at the completion of the project or after two (2) years, whichever comes first.

 IADR and AO reserve the right to make no Award.

 Human Subjects, Radiation Safety and Environmental Health Issues:

 All research conducted as part of the IADR/Academy of Osseointegration Innovation in Implant Sciences Award involving human subjects or animals shall follow all applicable laws, regulations, and guidelines and, if involving human subjects or otherwise appropriate, have the approval of the relevant Institutional Review Board (IRB).
 Copies of the IRB approval must be submitted prior to funding of the Award.

 All presentations and publications (as well as posters and/or abstracts at scientific meetings) that result from the support provided by the Award should acknowledge such support in writing.
 The following citation is suggested: "Funding for this project [research title], has been provided through an Academy of Osseointegration Innovation in Implant Sciences Award, conducted by the International Association for Dental Research and sponsored by the Academy of Osseointegration."

-Completed applications should be submitted online at the link above by December 9, 2016.
 Successful applicants will agree to a press release by the AO, typically in the Newsletter and website promotion.